-The Company is subject to the risk that the underlying borrowers to the loans in which it invests, may default on their obligations and that certain events may occur which have an immediate and significant adverse effect on the value of such instruments.
-Any loan may become a defaulted obligation for a variety of reasons, including non-payment of principal or interest, as well as covenant violations by the borrower in respect of the underlying loan documents.
-In the event of any default on the Company's investment in a loan by the borrower, the Company will bear a risk of loss of principal and accrued interest on the loan, which could have a material adverse effect on the Company's investment.
+The Company is subject to the risk that the underlying borrowers to the loans and bonds in which it invests may default on their obligations and that certain events may occur which have an immediate and significant adverse effect on the value of such instruments.
+Any loan and bond may become a defaulted obligation for a variety of reasons, including non-payment of principal or interest, as well as covenant violations by the borrower in respect of the underlying loan and bond documents.
+In the event of any default on the Company's investment in a loan and bond by the borrower, the Company will bear a risk of loss of principal and accrued interest on the loan and bond, which could have a material adverse effect on the Company's investment.

-There can be no assurance that a borrower will not default, that there will not be an issue with the underlying real estate security or that an event which has an immediate and significant adverse effect on the value of these loans will not occur, and that the Company will not sustain a loss on the transaction as a result.
-The Company seeks to mitigate this risk by performing due diligence and monitoring its portfolio of investments, reviewing the underlying credit quality of its borrowers, performance of the underlying asset, and loan covenants compliance against financial information received and the performance of the security, on a quarterly basis.
+There can be no assurance that a borrower will not default, that there will not be an issue with the underlying real estate security or that an event which has an immediate and significant adverse effect on the value of these loans and bonds will not occur, and that the Company will not sustain a loss on the transaction as a result.
+The Company seeks to mitigate this risk by performing due diligence and monitoring its portfolio of investments, reviewing the underlying credit quality of its borrowers, performance of the underlying asset, and loan and bond covenants compliance against financial information received and the performance of the security, on a quarterly basis.

-The Company's total investment in loans as at 31 March 2021, amounted to £136.1 million (31 March 2020: £137.6 million) which excludes any interest accrued on loans at this date.
+The Company's total investment in loans and bonds as at 31 March 2022, amounted to £99.8 million (31 March 2021: £136.1 million) and £184.6 million (31 March 2021: £173.9 million), respectively which excludes any interest accrued on loans and bonds at this date.